adinarmey/munging-open-data/manuscript/chapter02.md

 unzipped "names" data; you can of course change the reference to the file if you want to store the Python script in a different directory relative to the unzipped data files.

+[^stdlib]: The standard library means the set of functions available by default,
+    without importing any additional packages or modules.

 The second approach is to use the `csv` package, which includes "reader" and "writer" functions that simplify interacting with CSV files.
 Although the code